bkirwi/coast/README.md

 In this dark stream-processing landscape, `coast` is a ray of light.

-**NOTE:** This is a brand-new project, and many things are still a little rough around the edges.
-If something's particularly confusing or broken, feel free to [open an issue][issues].

 ## Why `coast`?

 - **Simple:** `coast` provides a simple streaming model with strong ordering and